weswest/msds431wk7/README.md

 I was also surprised at how slow the code was.
 I benefitted from not having to run the Python or R code to produce the scores myself, but it was not a fast process to run these two go approaches.
 I made some half-hearted attempts to speed it up using concurrency but I worried about maintaining appropriate order in my data structure for downstream comparison to other systems' outputs.

+# Watch-Outs and Issues

+The biggest issue, I believe, came in when I was trying to produce scores using Go and then compare those scores to outputs from Python and R.  This comparison necessitated maintaining the order of the MNIST data through the Go program.
+Since maps don't preserve order in golang, and since concurrency implementations can also throw off order, additional effort was needed to maintain order.

+This is minor: the Go score implemntations are generating a strong but negative correlation with Python and R implementations.
+This is simply another watch-out: larger and smaller mean opposite things in Go vs the other implementations.

 # Program Structure and Use